GriffithUniLibrary/redcap-intro-old-23/content/3-instruments.md

 {% include figure.html img="instruments-forms-surveys.png" alt="Instruments, forms and surveys." width="75%" %}

-## Designing your first instrument
+## Choosing an instrument design

+It can be helpful to break your data collection into separate instruments.
+For example, you may only need to collect demographic data from your participants once, whereas you might wish to collect health data from them several times.
+Alternatively, you might want to present participants with different instruments based on their responses to demographic questions.

+Here, we're going to create two instruments: one for *Demographic questions*, and one to collect *Baseline Health Data*.

 You'll see one instrument in the list, called 'My First Instrument'.

-{% capture text %}
+{% capture renameinstrument %}

 1. Click on `Choose actions` under `Instrument actions` and select `Rename`.
 2. Name the instrument *Demographic data*.
 {% endcapture %}

+{% capture baseline %}

+1. Click `Create` a new instrument from scratch.
+2. Click `Add instrument here`
+3. Name your instrument *Baseline Health Data*.
+{% endcapture %}

-{% include card.html header="Rename your first instrument" text=text %}
+{% include accordion.html title1="Activity: Rename your first instrument" text1=renameinstrument title2="Activity: Create a Baseline health data instrument" text2=baseline open=false %}

-Now We’ll build a form and then turn it into a survey.
+Now we’ll add questions to the first instrument.

 {% capture buildform %}

 1. Click on `My First Instrument`
 2. Click `Add Field`
 3. Choose `Text Box`
 4. In the `Field` Label, type *Family Name* (this gets displayed to your participants)
 5. In the `Field` Name, type *name_family* (this gets stored as a column header in your database)
 6. In the `Required` field, select “Yes”.
 7. In the `Identifier?` Field, select “Yes”.
-(Identifiable information can be flagged so as to remove it from exports.)
+(Identifiable information can be flagged to restrict it from export.)
 8. Click `Save`.
 9. Repeat the process to add the field Given Name (name_given)
 {% endcapture %}

 {% capture multiplechoice %}

 1. Click `Add field`.
 2. Choose `Multiple choice - Radio buttons` from the drop-down list.
 3. Type *Gender* in the `Field` Label and *gender* in the `Variable Name`.